sjhatfield/sjhatfield.github.io/_posts/2019-06-28-Train-validate-test.md

 The S-predictor has an RMSE of 10.32 whilst a more sensible prediction of M has an RMSE of 7.38.

-Whilst this is a slightly unrealistic example, it shows that a model can (and most likely will) fit the biases found in the dataset.
+Whilst this is a slightly unrealistic example, it shows that a model can fit the biases found in the dataset.
 This is called **overfitting**.

 ## Assessing The Quality Of A Single Model